deepakbackuply/softaculous_api/cpanel/guide/ins_list.md

-## List all installations via Softaculous API
+## List all installations using Softaculous API

 This document explains how to install a script using Softaculous API.